Hemmlis/hemmlis.se/content/stories/anna.en.md

 +++
 date = "2017-08-04T11:28:53+02:00"
 id = 1
 summary = "Sleeping on the floor might work for some, but far from everyone.
-Here's the story of Kobe who chose not to." title = "Kobe"
+Here's the story of Kobe who chose a bed" title = "Kobe"

 +++